dreoporto/ptmlib/README.md

 Elapsed seconds: 30.8191 (0.51 minutes)
 ```

-Start Time, End Time and Elapsed Seconds/Minutes are all output when `start` and `stop` methods are called.
-All other information in the above example output would be generated based on your ML framework.
+Start Time and End Time/Elapsed Seconds/Minutes are output when the `start` and `stop` methods are called, respectively.
+All other information in the above example output will be generated based on your ML framework.

-Stopwatch has been tested using Scikit-Learn and TensorFlow, but can be used for any long-running Python code for which you want to measure performance or be notified of task completion.
+Stopwatch has been tested using Scikit-Learn and TensorFlow, and can be used for any long-running Python code for which you want to measure execution time performance, or be notified of task completion.

-Stopwatch has been tested on Windows (including IDEs and Jupyter Notebook) and Google Colab environments.
+Stopwatch has been tested on Windows (VS Code, PyCharm IDEs and Jupyter Notebook) and Google Colab environments.